Facelift New Jersey

 - a tired facial appearance

-41 year old before and after a mini facelift and fat injections to her cheeks and nasolabial folds.
-She also had an upper eyelid blepharoplasty along with a brow lift.
-She has received many favorable compliments, loves her appearance and feels much more self confident.
+41 year old before & after a mini facelift and fat injections to her cheeks and nasolabial folds.
+She also had an upper eyelid blepharoplasty and brow lift.
+She has received many compliments, loves her appearance and feels much more self confident.

 50 year old patient before and after a brow lift to improve the upper third of her face, an upper and lower lid blepharoplasty to correct the areas around her eyes and a face and neck lift to rejuvenate the lower two thirds of her face as well as her neck.